The Classical World and Spinor Formalisms of General Relativity: CONCLUDING REMARKS

-with $\mid E\mid$ amounting to a covariantly constant world-invariant spin-scalar density of absolute weight $+1$ that carries no specific metric meaning.
-This prescription can be considered as a formal counterpart of Eq.
-(2.43), which is merely associated to the spin-displacement configuration
+with $E$ amounting to a covariantly constant world-invariant spin-scalar density of absolute weight $+1$ that carries no specific metric meaning.
+This prescription can be considered as a formal physically meaningless counterpart of Eq.
+(3.43), which is associated to the spin-displacement configuration

-Its utilization guarantees the genuineness of the $\varepsilon$-formalism version of Eq.
-(3.1) through
+It also guarantees the genuineness of the $\varepsilon $-formalism version of Eqs.
+(4.1) and (4.3) since

-In the $\gamma$-formalism, the presence or absence of intrinsically geometric electromagnetic fields is traditionally controlled by means of the metric devices provided by Eqs.
-(2.73).
-In fact, the derivatives (3.48) and (3.49) supply alternative \textquotedblleft electromagnetic switches\textquotedblright\ of the form
+It has become manifest that the strongest way of characterizing $\Phi _{a}$ and $\varphi _{a}$ as affine electromagnetic potentials is afforded by the commutators that yield the curvature spinors of $\gamma _{aB}{}^{C}$ and $ \Gamma _{aB}{}^{C}$.
+As we had mentioned in Section 1, one of the traditional properties of the $\gamma $-formalism is that the presence or absence of electromagnetic fields can be controlled by means of any of the metric devices provided by Eqs.
+(3.73) and (3.81).
+The derivatives (4.48) and (4.49) supply alternative "electromagnetic switches"\ of the form

-Then, whenever $\Phi_{a}$ is taken as a gradient, we may allow for the relationship
+Then, whenever $\Phi _{a}$ is taken as a gradient, we may allow for the relationship